sec-edgar/sec-edgar/.github/CONTRIBUTING.md

 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.

 Include details about your configuration and environment:
-* **Which version of SECEdgar are you using?** You can get the exact version by running `pip show SECEdgar` in your terminal.
+* **Which version of secedgar are you using?** You can get the exact version by running `pip show secedgar` in your terminal.
 * **What's the name and version of the OS you're using?**
 * **Which packages do you have installed?** You can list all packages installed by using `pip list`.

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for SECEdgar, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for secedgar, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Fill in [the template](ISSUE_TEMPLATE.md), including the steps that you imagine you would take if the feature you're requesting existed.